JkmAS/CompassDirectoryBrowser/README.md

 caused by using the application.

 Application lists the content of directories and makes available it to all from the Internet.
-Be careful with placement of applications!
+Be careful with placement of application!

 Compass allows you to browse only the files in the current directory and subdirectories.
 But there is no 100% guarantee that the attacker finds a bug in